bjmt/bwtk/README.md

 Pt	154478	0	0	0	0	0	0
 ```

 From these results, we can make a couple of guesses: the background signal is likely around 1, and the values in peak regions ranges from 1 to 40.
-We first try using a very rough binning, such as round to the nearest integer:
+We first try using a very rough binning, such as rounding to the nearest integer:

 ```sh
 $ bwtk adjust -i atac.bw -s 1 -o atac.s1.bw